SlapOS/slapos/software/js-drone/README.md

 * operatorScript: URL of operator's script to prepare the flight
 * mapJson: URL of terrain's map used by the operator script
 * flightScript: URL of user's script to execute to fly drone swarm
+* subscriptionScript: URL of the script which will be executed by subscribers
 * loopPeriod: Minimal period (in milliseconds) between 2 executions of the flight script loop
 * subscriberGuidList: List of computer id on which a GUI must be deployed
 * subscriberNetIf: Subscriber network interface used for multicast traffic